CMCLorg/CMCLorg.github.io/code_of_conduct.md

 Our team will be happy to help you contact hotel/venue security, local law enforcement, local support services, provide escorts, or otherwise assist you to feel safe for the duration of the event.
 We value your attendance.

-Our email: cmclworkshop2018@gmail.com
+Our email: cmcl2019@gmail.com

-Local law enforcement: Salt Lake City Police Department, 1-801-799-3000 (Non-emergency number, dial 911 in an emergency)
+Local law enforcement: [Minneapolis Police Department](http://www.ci.minneapolis.mn.us/police/report/index.htm), (311, for non-emergency criminal reports; dial 911 in an emergency)

 Sexual assault hotline (RAINN): 1-800-656-HOPE or 1-800-656-4673